-This request caused an interesting reaction from the Commissioner which once more throws light on the difference between Buganda and Toro and the difference in colonial policy. - The acting Commissioner Terman would not even consider the possibility of such an arrangement to safeguard the religious rights.
+This request caused an interesting reaction from the Commissioner which once more throws light on the difference between Buganda and Toro and the difference in colonial policy. - The acting Commissioner Ternan would not even consider the possibility of such an arrangement to safeguard the religious rights.
 The administration was capable of that role.
 In consequence of this Ternan a little later proposed quite another solution.
 As Kasagama was a "somewhat intolerant Protestant" it was better that the British resident took more direct part in ruling the country.
 The whole population of all denominations would look to him as "their supreme chief", and they would quickly learn to have no undue fear of Kasagama's influence, which would eventually become little more than nominal (65). - It seems clear from this that the Commissioner here in Toro did not have to take into account a Christian revolution like the one in Buganda.
-Instead of the patient struggle to enjoin the principle of religious liberty in the leading parties, he could in Toro afford the solution to introduce it himself directly. - The same principle of letting the Administration guarantee the religious rights was even stronger expressed when Ternan converted a refusal to build a little church for a minor group of Catholics to a permission with the following explanation: "It is of course extremely necessary to make the people understand thoroughly that the interests of the minority are as well guarded as those of the majority, and that the decisions in such questions do not lie with the native chiefs, but are matters of interests to H.M.'s administration" (66).
-At the same time he deplored strongly the Catholic Fathers' position as intermidiaries between the Catholics and the Administration and added "that the closer the clergy adhere to their spiritual duties and the less they encroach in political matters and those affecting the administration of justice, the sooner will the day arrive when the political differences based on religious animosities shall cease" (67).
+Instead of the patient struggle to enjoin the principle of religious literty in the leading parties, he could in Toro afford the solution to introduce it himself directly. - The same principle of letting the Administration guarantee the religious rights was even stronger expressed when Ternan converted a refusal to build a little church for a minor group of Catholics to a permission with the following explanation: "It is of course extremely necessary to make the people understand thoroughly that the interests of the minority are as well guarded as those of the majority, and that the decisions in such questions do not lie with the native chiefs, but are matters of interests to H.M.'s administration" (66).
+At the same time he deplored strongly the Catholic Fathers' position as intermidiaries between the Catholics and the Administration and added "that the closer the clergy adhere to their spiritual duties and the less they encroach in political matters and those affecting the administration of justice, the sooner will the day arrive when the political differences based on religious animasities shall cease" (67).

-62) Sitwell to Berkeley 10/8-1896, A 4/5, E.S.A.
-63) Report on Toro District 1897-98, 4/6-1898, pr.
+- 62) Sitwell to Berkeley 10/8-1896, A 4/5, E.S.A.
+63) Report on Torc District 1897-98, 4/6-1898, pr.
 Confidential Prints Part 56.

-64) Pere Achte to Ternan 20/7-1899, A 6/6, E.S.A.

-65) Ternan to Bagge 8/9-1899, A 5/7, E.S.A.
-66) Ternan to Bagge 8/9-1899, A 4/21, E.S.A.
+64) Pere Achte to Ternan 20/7-1899, A 6/6, E.S.A. - 64) Fere white to remain 207-1899, A 5/7, E.S.A. - (c) Terman to Degree 8/0.1800 = 1.077; E.S.A. - 66) Ternan to Bagge 8/9-1899, A 4/21, E.S.A.
 67) Ternan to Pere Achte 22/7,1899, A 7/5, E.S.A.